India freaks out over U.S. plans to change H-1B high-skilled visas

 Shares in Tata Consultancy Services (TCS), India's biggest private sector employer, plunged more than 5% on Mumbai's stock exchange, while other top firms like Infosys (INFY) and Wipro (WIT) fell by more than 4%.

-TCS and Wipro declined to comment.
-Infosys did not respond to requests for comment.
+TCS and Infosys declined to comment.
+Wipro did not respond to requests for comment.

 India's vast outsourcing industry employs millions of people.
 Its business in the U.S., where it provides engineering and other tech services to firms such as IBM (IBM, Tech30), Microsoft (MSFT, Tech30) and Citibank (C), is highly dependent on the H-1B visa.